brandonlopezh/brandonlopezh/README.md

 ### 🔭 Currently Working On
 - [LLM Evaluator](https://github.com/brandonlopezh/LLM-evaluator-test) – Building test frameworks to assess the quality and safety of AI-generated educational content.
 - [ATS bot](https://github.com/brandonlopezh/ArtyATSbot) – Bringing my gemini gem idea to life, taking ATS to the next level and beating the bots.
+- [WCAG Table Formatter](https://github.com/brandonlopezh/WCAG-TABLE-FORMATTER) - Making WCAG styling easier for tables to be more accesible

 ### 👯 Looking to Collaborate On
 - Educational, community, or other projects that aim to make the world a better place.

-### 🌱 Learning
+### 🌱 Learning/Working with
 - Python, TypeScript, Javascript

 </td>
 <td width="50%" valign="top">

 ### 🧳 Background
-- I've spent 7 years supporting PR Specialists in the CommTech world, and I'm ready to use my Information Systems superpower for the greater good.
+- I've spent 7 years supporting PR Specialists in the CommTech world, and I'm ready to combine my support skills with my tehcnical experience to amplify client experiences.

 ### ⚡ Fun Fact
-- I love to solve problems.
-Arguing with AI and achieving goals is a fun hobby for me.
+- Arguing with AI is a fun hobby for me.
+Like arguing with your super smart friend.

 </td>
 </tr>